How to Use 72(t) Payments for Early IRA Withdrawals

 Use a series of substantially equal periodic payments for penalty-free access

-The Substantially Equal Periodic Payment rule allows you to take money out of an IRA before 59 ½ and avoid the 10% early withdrawal penalty tax.
+The Substantially Equal Periodic Payment rule allows you to take money out of an IRA before 59 ½ and avoid the 10 percent early withdrawal penalty tax.
 This approach is also referred to as 72(t) payments because the rule falls under IRS code section 72(t).

 - check to see if you qualify for any of the other exceptions to the IRA early withdrawal penalty, such as exceptions for medical expenses, first time home purchases, etc.

-- be sure you are not in financial trouble and have creditors.
-While it is possible to withdraw from an IRA in an attempt to "save" things, you can still end up in bankruptcy with no funds preserved for your later years.
+- reconsider if you are having financial trouble or have issues with creditors.
+While you can withdraw money from your IRA in an attempt to resolve your financial issues, you could still end up in bankruptcy, but now also risk not having any funds preserved for your later years.

 How to Calculate and Select the Best Option for 72(t) Withdrawals

 - Required Minimum Distribution (RMD): Start by looking up your attained age on the appropriate IRS table, which will then tell you what divisor to use for your age.
-You then divide your prior year-end account balance by the divisor and that is your distribution for the year.
+You then divide your prior year-end account balance by the divisor, which results in your distribution for the year.
 This method requires you to recalculate the required withdrawal amount each year based on your new prior year-end balance and attained age.
 This is the only one of the three methods in which the withdrawal amount will vary from year-to-year.

-- Amortization: This withdrawal method creates an annual withdrawal schedule that is calculated just like the payment schedule on a mortgage.
-You take the most recently reported account balance (such as the balance on the last quarterly or monthly account statement), assume a reasonable interest rate (IRS says you cannot use a rate greater than 120% of the mid-term Applicable Federal Rate (AFR)), and create an annual payout schedule based on the appropriate life expectancy table (single life, joint life with your non-spouse beneficiary, or uniform life table if your spouse is more than 10 years younger than you).
+- Amortization: This withdrawal method creates an annual withdrawal schedule, calculated just like the payment schedule on a mortgage.
+You take the most recently-reported account balance, such as the balance on the last quarterly or monthly account statement, and assume a reasonable interest rate.
+The IRS says you cannot use a rate greater than 120 percent of the mid-term Applicable Federal Rate (AFR).
+Then, create an annual payout schedule based on the appropriate life expectancy table, either single life, joint life with your non-spouse beneficiary, or uniform life table if your spouse is more than 10 years younger than you.

 - Annuitization: This option uses a method just like a pension or insurance company uses to determine life annuity payout amounts.
 You take the most recently reported account balance and divide it by an annuity factor which is published in the mortality table in Appendix B of Rev. Rul.
 2002-62.